 The new improved Menzies Hotel also offered every modern convenience, including ample supplies of hot and cold water, electric bells in all the rooms and “telephones communicating to the main business portion of the premises” in every passageway.
 In 1924 Menzies Hotel became a public company and in 1936 the Menzies family sold its final share.
 However, the traditions of the hotel did not change.
 In the 1930s, lunch in the grand dining room gave patrons the choice of two soups, three entrées, fish, eight different types of grills, a cold buffet, salads, three or four sweets and Stilton Cheese, all for six shillings (60 cents).
 The hotel employed more than 50 waiters to ensure the service lived up to expectations.

 Menzies counted many a celebrity among its guests over the years.
 Mark Twain evidently asked if he could help stoke the boilers as part of his fitness regime.
 English novelist Anthony Trollope declared “I have never put myself up at a better inn in any part of the world”.
 H.G.
 Wells stayed and Poet Laureate John Masefield swapped poetry reviews with the lift operator.
-The Sultan of Jahore wore diamonds in his teeth and have gold sovereigns for waistcoat buttons.
+The Sultan of Jahore wore diamonds in his teeth and had gold sovereigns for waistcoat buttons.
 During the 1940s, the top floor of the hotel was, for a time, the military headquarters of General Douglas MacArthur, supreme commander of Allied forces in the Southwest Pacific.

 By the early 1960s, however, the hotel’s upmarket image was proving a handicap.
 Visitors to Melbourne were seeking the modernity and convenience of new, American-style hotels like the Southern Cross.
-There weren’t enough “top people” to go round and Menzies was forced to consider “ordinary people with ordinary bank accounts”.
-A facelift, shows with international artists like Al Martino, Shirley Bassey and Diana Dors and even “young adults” dinner dances failed to revive the hotel’s fortunes.
+There weren’t enough “top people” to go around and Menzies was forced to consider “ordinary people with ordinary bank accounts”.
+A facelift, shows with international artists like Al Martino, Shirley Bassey and Diana Dors, and even “young adults” dinner dances failed to revive the hotel’s fortunes.

 I knew Menzies only in its declining years.
 In 1965 I began working at an advertising agency located at 473 Bourke Street.
 Menzies was “the local” and Friday night drinks invariably took place at the Menzies bar.
-I have only hazy memories of the tartan carpets and polished brass fittings.
+I have only hazy memories of the gaudily patterned carpets and polished brass fittings.
 The agency relocated to St Kilda Road in late 1968 so we were spared the grief of the hotel’s final days.